cobookman/recipes/pancakes.md

 3. Beat eggs into milk.

-4. Mix dry ingredients, then add the wet ingredients (Milk, butter, egg) to dry (flour, salt, sugar, baking powder).
+4. Mix dry ingredients (flour, salt, sugar, baking powder), then add the wet ingredients (Milk, butter, egg) to dry.

 5. For each pancake - Lightly butter hot skillet, ladle batter into center of skillet, then flip pancake once bubble rises ~2mins.
 Buttering in-between pancakes might not be necessary.